 The Bank adopts a prudent capital management approach to ensure it has adequate capital to support its operations at all times.
 On top of the minimum regulatory capital requirements, a buffer is added on to arrive at the Bank's internal capital target to ensure adequacy of capital to support the current and anticipated business growth.
 Internal Capital Adequacy Assessment Process ("ICAAP") is formulated to identify the material risks in the business.
-The material risk areas that are taken into consideration are credit risk, market risk, operational risk, credit concentration risk, liquidity risk, interest rate risk in banking book, compliance risk, strategic risk as well as reputation risk.
+The material risk areas that are taken into consideration are credit risk, market risk, operational risk, credit concentration risk, liquidity risk, interest rate risk in banking book, climate-related risk, compliance risk, legal risk, strategic risk as well as reputation risk.